 Sounds pretty great, right?

-Let's get you started on the right path and cover the 10 stages of how to create a profitable virtual summit.
+Let's get you started on the right path and cover the 10 stages of how to host a virtual summit.

 As an overview, these 10 stages include: